rwd/rsolr-europeana/README.md

 ## Usage

 1. Get a Europeana API key at: http://labs.europeana.eu/api/registration/
-2. Connect to RSolr::Europeana with your API key: `client = RSolr::Europeana.connect(api_key: 'YOUR_API_KEY')`
+2. Connect to RSolr::Europeana with your API key:
+  `client = RSolr::Europeana.connect(api_key: 'YOUR_API_KEY')`
-3. Send queries to the client as you would RSolr...
+3. Send queries to the client as you would RSolr.

-## Contributing
+## License

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+Licensed under the EUPL V.1.1.

+For full details, see [LICENSE.md](LICENSE.md).